zoom-c/docs/trezor-user/messages.rst

 Verifying messages
 ------------------

-In order to verify message, go to the account page in myTREZOR and press Sign & Verify in the right top corner.
-You should see a payment page like this:
+In order to verify message, select the Account at myTREZOR and press Sign & Verify in the right top corner.
+You should see a page like this:

 .. image:: images/signandverify_page.png

-**1. Verifying the message**
+**1. Verifying a message**

-You can copy&paste the signed message into Message field, then copy&paste specific address the message has been signed with into Address field, copy&paste the signature into Signature field and press "Verify" button.
+Copy & paste the signed message into the Message field, then paste the bitcoin address the message has been signed with into the Address field, and finally paste the signature into the Signature field.
+Click on 'Verify'.

 .. image:: images/verifymessage.png

-**2. Check the verification on TREZOR**
+**2. Validating on TREZOR**

-Once you have press "Verify" button and the message is trully signed with the specified address, TREZOR will show you text of the message on it's screen.
-If it was not signed with specified address you will get an error message on MyTREZOR page.
+TREZOR should show the beginning of the message on it's display, if verified correctly.
+Otherwise, you will get an error message on myTREZOR page.

 .. image:: images/verifymessageconfirmation.jpg

-Once you have confirmed the verification on your TREZOR, the "Message verified" will apper on your screen:
+Once you have confirmed the verification on your TREZOR, a "Message verified" will appear on your computer screen:

 .. image:: images/verifymessageverified.png